daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 .. sourcecode:: bash

     $ cargo run -q --bin ks_f64 dat/http_ttime.1.tsv dat/http_ttime.4.tsv
-    Samples are from the same distributions.
+    Samples are from the same distribution.
     test statistic = 0.0703125
     critical value = 0.11867932230234146
-    reject_probability = 0.4633497077833878
+    reject probability = 0.4633497077833878

 Here is the timeseries and density plot for ``ttime`` in the ``dat/http_ttime.1.tsv`` dataset for comparison to the ``dat/http_ttime.tsv``